Luka-pp/Milestone-Project-3/Testing.md

       flash message will display letting user know that username or password are not correct.

 3. **Add Bike**
-    - All the fields work as intended. form focuses on the field properly and is validated.
+    - All the fields work as intended.
+Form focuses on the field properly and is validated.
     - All the fields are correctly saved to the database.
     - Manual testing of all the fields carried out.